nismod/east-africa-transport/docs/index.rst

 Acknowledgements
 ================

-This project has been developed by the Oxford Programme for Sustainable Infrastructure Systems (OPSIS) as part of a research project funded by UKAID through the UK Foreign, Commonwealth & Development Office under the High Volume Transport Applied Research Programme, managed by IMC Worldwide.
+This project has been developed by the Oxford Programme for Sustainable Infrastructure Systems (OPSIS) as part of a research project funded by UKAID through the UK Foreign, Commonwealth & Development Office under the High Volume Transport Applied Research Programme, managed by DT Global.

 The views expressed in this project or accompanying documentation do not necessarily reflect the UK government’s official policies.